-Source: Statistics Canada, Sound Recording and Music Publishing, Summary Statistics CANSIM TABLE 361-0005.
+Source: Statistics Canada, Sound Recording and Music Publishing, Summary Statistics TABLE 21-10-0056-01.

+Digital/online/mobile revenues have exploded while concerts remain a crucial cornerstone of the industry.
 This image of a beleaguered industry, however, is badly flawed.
 This is because it refers only to the "recorded music" segment of the industry and lets that stand for the whole.
 Figure 21 below, however, tells a different story once the three other main segments of the music industry are brought into the picture: (1) concerts and live performances, (2) music downloaded or streamed on the internet and mobile devices, and (3) publishing (lending rights + more digital and network distribution platforms).